 Schools must assess all their hazards and record any significant findings along with what control measures are required.
 The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
-The School H&S policy can be accessed at https://www.queensgateprimary.co.uk/assets/images/branding/Health-Safety-Policy-November-2019.pdf
+The School H&S policy can be accessed via the school website and via the staff shared drive.